rory81/growing_funds/README.md

 2. select the Settings button from the navigation
 3. Go to the section 'Config Vars' and click the Add-button
     - set the Key to 'DATABASE_URL'.
 Set the value of the postgress address provided by Heroku
     - set the Key to 'EMAIL_HOST_PASS'.
-Set the value provided by the email host, in this case gmail.
+Set the value provided by the email host, in this case Gmail.
     - set the Key to 'EMAIL_HOST_USER'.
-Set the value provided by the email host, in this case an email address from gmail.
+Set the value provided by the email host, in this case an email address from Gmail.
     - set the Key to 'SECRET_KEY'.
 Set the value to provide cryptographic signing.
 This key can be regenerated on https://miniwebtool.com/django-secret-key-generator/
     - set the Key to 'STRIPE_SECRET_KEY'.
 API key provided by Stripe Your account’s secret API key can perform any API request to Stripe without restriction.
     - set the Key to 'STRIPE_PUBLIC_KEY'.
 API key provided by Stripe are meant solely to identify your account with StripePublishable keys only have the power to create tokens.